LuccaRebelloToledo/LuccaRebelloToledo/README.md

 ## 🧡 About me:

-👋 My name is Lucca, I'm 21 years old and I'm in my fourth term studying Information Technology at the Univás.
+👋 My name is Lucca, I'm 21 years old and I'm in my fourth term studying Information Systems at the Univás.
 I'm currently an Backend Software Engineer Intern at Sugar Cane Tech! <br />
 🧠 My current goal is specialize in development backend and finish bachelor's of Information Systems at Univas! <br /> 🧑‍💻 My main technologies are Javascript/Typescript, NodeJS, ExpressJS and PostgreSQL. <br />